 I am an Assistant Professor of Political Communication & Journalism at the Amsterdam School of Communication Research (University of Amsterdam).
 I am interested in the psychological roots of citizens’ political beliefs.
 I mostly study the role of personality and emotions.

-My work has appeared in journals such as Nature Human Behaviour, the Journal of Politics, European Journal of Political Research, Political Psychology and European Union Politics.
+My work has appeared in journals such as Nature Human Behaviour, the American Politcal Science Review, the Journal of Politics, Political Psychology, European Journal of Political Research, Perspectives on Politics and European Union Politics.

 I also serve as an Associate Editor at the Journal of Experimental Political Science.
-I am the co-founder of the Hot Politics Lab, a lab-group in which we study the role of emotions in politics (here).
+I am the co-founder of the Hot Politics Lab, a lab-group in which we study the role of emotions and personality in politics (here).
 I am also the founder and co-organizer of the Dutch Political Psychology Meetings which are held twice a year at the University of Amsterdam.
-In the academic year 2017-2018 I was a visiting research fellow at the Behavioural Foundations Laboratory at Temple University.

 - 2015 – current: Assistant professor at the University of Amsterdam